thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Open file *game.dat* in *data* directory to add/remove/change skills, or better, create new file in modifications directory.
 - Each skill starts with tag `skill`.
-Attribute `name` is name of selected skill, attribute `attribute` is name of character attribute (must be defined ealier in this same file).
-Value between `skills` tags is description of skill.
-Example: *<skill name="Gunnery" attribute="Dexterity">Used by gunners, determine chance to hit enemy in ship combat.</skill>*.
+- Attribute `name` is name of selected skill.
+- Attribute `attribute` is name of character attribute (must be defined ealier in this same file).
+- Attribute `career` is name of career (from factions files) which will be gain more experience for use that skill.
 - After change/remove skill, you been need to made proper changes in other game data files (recipes, items and this same file) if needed.